ganiszulfa/gflash/README.md

 ## Advanced Use

 If you want to use your own dataset, currently there's no easy way.
 You can either clone this and add the datasets by yourself or make a PR to this repo.
 You can run this in local easily, it's just a simple HTML and javascript.
 If there are requests for this, then I will make this easier.

+## History

+It was based on this https://github.com/ganiszulfa/eohwi that I created a long time ago.